-Many soaps used for gas pipe leak testing are corrosive to metals.
-The piping must be rinsed thoroughly with clean water after leak checks have been completed.

-DO NOT use this boiler if any part has been under water.
+- Many kinds of soap used for gas pipe leak testing are corrosive to metals.
+The piping must be rinsed thoroughly with clean water after leak checks have been completed. - DO NOT use this boiler if any part has been under water.
 Call a qualified service technician to inspect and replace any part that has been under water.